Overview of inventory in the Microsoft 365 Apps admin center

-You can export the inventory views to .csv format so you can import your data into other tools.
-To use export, filter the views down to the selection of data you wish to export, then click the export button on the top left of the table.
-This will export the current filtered view of data up to a limit of the top 3000 devices.
+You can export the inventory views to .csv format so that you can import your data into other tools.
+To do an export, filter the view down to the selection of data you wish to export.
+Then, choose Export at the top of the table.
+This command will export the current filtered view of data, up to a limit of the top 8,000 devices.
 We recommend using the filtering controls on the table to first narrow down the data you wish to export.

 If you have devices that are missing from the inventory, make sure that the devices meet the requirements for using inventory.